 - All students new to the ET sequence, regardless of prior experience, MUST attend either an Intro ET or ET I during the first two days of the semester to take a diagnostic exam which will determine their appropriate ET level.
 (See times for sections above)

 - ET students who receive a grade of C- or better in a given semester advance to the next level in the ET sequence.

-- Due to the placement exam process in both ET Intro/I and Diatonic H/C, class rosters will not be finalized until the end of the first week of the semester.
+- Due to the placement exam process in both ET Intro/I and Theory I-IV, class rosters will not be finalized until the end of the first week of the semester.